-This paper has described 1) a bottom-up end-user driven process of requirements collection and technological design in the context of the Ploutos project; 2) the Ploutos Core Semantic Model; and 3) the data sharing technology by providing an example in a fruit production supply chain.
+This paper has described 1) a bottom-up end-user driven process of requirements collection and technological design in the context of the Ploutos project; 2) the data sharing technology and its architecture, accompanied with an example in a fruit production supply chain; and)3 the Ploutos Core Semantic Model.
 The requirements collection stage made clear the need for stakeholders to have control over their own data and the uses to which the data is put.
-Secondly the importance of integrating any new systems with existing systems whether they are legacy systems that a participant already uses or whether they are future systems.
-Obviously one of the consequences of designing and making available the PCSM is the hope that some future systems may treat such a data model as a native format or may build in ex initio compatible APIs but for this there are no guarantees.
+Secondly, the importance of integrating any new systems with existing systems is apparent, whether they are legacy systems that a participant already uses or whether they are future systems.
+Obviously, one of the consequences of designing and making available the PCSM is the hope that some future systems may treat such a data model as a native format or may build in ex initio compatible APIs but for this there are no guarantees.
 The third core requirement concerning the avoidance of vendor lock-in also leads a system designer to choose to use semantic technologies, explicit semantic standards, and as much of the semantic web layer cake of technologies as is useful.
-The technological components and architecture have been designed to make it possible for a variety of data sharing applications or services to be provided i) along the supply chain ii) between actors in a particular stage e.g. among food producers and advisers; iii) and off-chain actors such as food safety agencies or similar.
-An open standards based approach as proposed here would enable a variety of actors to offer different services to the network while still ensuring the openness enables innovations to occur.
+The technological components and architecture have been designed to make it possible for a variety of data sharing applications or services to be provided i) for stakeholders along the supply chain ii) between actors in a particular stage e.g. among food producers and advisers; and iii) for off-chain actors such as food safety agencies or similar.
+An open standards-based approach as proposed here would enable a variety of actors to offer different services to the network while still ensuring the openness enables innovations to occur.

-Future work will initially focus on a) adapting the technical solutions to the needs of the other pilots within the project, including the modular extension of the PCSM for additional agrifood domains; and b) understanding how the technical solutions provide opportunities for new or different business models or impose or encourage behavioural changes in order to be successfully adopted, or in contrast provide other new technical requirements.
-Refining and extending the access control mechanisms by integrating previous work on ontology based access control (OBAC) [46] is also part of planned development.
-More generally beyond the specific requirements of the project, it will be important to explore the scalability of the approach proposed, and from an adoption perspective to understand how and whether the overall approach can be taken up by the wider agrifood technological community.
+Future work will initially focus on a) adapting the technical solutions to the needs of the other pilots within the project, including the modular extension of the PCSM for additional agrifood domains; and b) understanding how the technical solutions provide opportunities for new or different business models, or impose or encourage behavioural changes in order to be successfully adopted, or else, in contrast, provide other new technical requirements.
+Refining and extending the access control mechanisms by integrating previous work on ontology based access control (OBAC) [46] is also part of planned development, as well developing an easy to use interface for end-users to control their data.
+It will be important to explore the scalability issues mentioned above including reducing response times to queries, limiting the number of API calls, and more generally designing architectures which can scale up to the numbers of stakeholders found in food systems.
+Finally, from an adoption perspective, we will further research how and whether the overall approach can be taken up by the wider agrifood technological community.